by Make School Writer Angela Bourassa

 For students interested in careers in research, you really can't do better than Stanford.
 Within the first year or two of studying in the Stanford Computer Science Department, students have opportunities to join some of the most fascinating research projects in the world.
 A special program called CURIS gives top students selective research opportunities over the summer months.

-Virginia Tech is yet another school that offers traditional coursework, but supplemented by a focus on industry partnerships.
+Virginia Tech is yet another school that offers traditional coursework supplemented by a focus on industry partnerships.
 Current industry partners include Google, IBM, and Microsoft.

 Right alongside Stanford, Caltech is another wonderful school for those students interested in research-based careers.
 Students here can participate in research relating to robotics, machine learning, graphics, and more.